Necrophilia: South Africa

 Section 14 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007 prohibits the commission of a sexual act with a corpse.
 Until codified by the act it was a common law offence.

 Sweden

 Section 16, § 10 of the Swedish Penal Code criminalizes necrophilia, but it is not explicitly mentioned.
 Necrophilia falls under the regulations against abusing a corpse or grave (Brott mot griftefrid), which carries a maximum sentence of two years in prison.
 One person has been convicted of necrophilia.
 He was sentenced to psychiatric care for that and other crimes, including arson.

 United Kingdom

-Sexual penetration of a corpse was made illegal under the Sexual Offences Act 2003, carrying a maximum sentence of two years imprisonment.
+Sexual penetration of a corpse was made illegal (in England and Wales) under the Sexual Offences Act 2003, carrying a maximum sentence of two years imprisonment.
 Before 2003, necrophilia was not illegal; however, exposing a naked corpse in public was classed as a public nuisance (R v.
 Clark [1883] 15 Cox 171).

+Section 115 of the Crime and Policing Act 2026 amends the 2003 law, broadening the offence from requiring sexual penetration to also include sexual touching of a corpse.
+This change was in part due to the offences of David Fuller.

 United States

-There is no federal legislation specifically barring sex with a corpse.
-Multiple states have their own laws: